pradyumngoel/pradyumnblog/content/aboutme.md

 title: "About Me"
 url: "/aboutme/"
 summary: aboutme
-cover:
-  image: /img/me.png
-  alt: "me"
 ---

-You see the image up there? that's me in a cartoon version wearing a mask!
-I made this self portrait by tracing the image of my face in a drawing app called Procreate.

 I am a child programmer who loves to make and play games.
 My talents are in Javascript, HTML and CSS.
 I mostly do Hugo for fun.
 I also sometimes make drawings in Procreate